Camera phone: Low light photography

 In the past, manufacturers of mobile phone cameras had to compromise between the amount of detail they could capture in good light and the brightness of images in low light.
 With pixel binning, both have been accomplished with the same image sensor.

+Aperture

+The aperture of mobile phone cameras has become wider over time, to let in more light and reduce required exposure time for the same brightness.
+This especially helps during video recording in low light, given that the frame rate of the video limits how long each frame can be exposed.
+For example, Samsung went from 2.6 on the Galaxy S III (2012) to 1.7 on the Galaxy S7 (2016).
+During a similar time span, Apple went from 2.4 on the iPhone 5 (2012) to 1.8 on the iPhone 7 (2016).

+Some mobile phone cameras feature a variable aperture.
+The earliest known mobile phone to feature a variable aperture camera was released in 2008, the Motorola Zine ZN5, followed by the 2009 Nokia N86 8MP, some hybrid camera phones such as the Samsung Galaxy S4 Zoom (2013) and K Zoom (2014), and the Samsung Galaxy S9 and S9 Plus (2018).
+Apple first featured a variable aperture on the iPhone 18 Pro and Pro Max, 2026.

 Multimedia Messaging Service

 Camera phones can share pictures almost instantly and automatically via a sharing infrastructure integrated with the carrier network.
 Early developers, including Philippe Kahn, envisioned a technology that would enable service providers to "collect a fee every time anyone snaps a photo".
 The resulting technologies, Multimedia Messaging Service (MMS) and Sha-Mail, were developed in parallel to and in competition with open Internet-based mobile communication provided by GPRS and later 3G networks.

 The first commercial camera phone, complete with infrastructure, was the J-SH04, made by Sharp Corporation; it had an integrated CCD sensor, with the Sha-Mail (Picture-Mail in Japanese) infrastructure developed in collaboration with Kahn's LightSurf venture, and marketed from 2001 by J-Phone in Japan today owned by Softbank.
 It was also the world's first cellular mobile camera phone.
 The first commercial deployment in North America of camera phones was in 2004.
 The Sprint wireless carriers deployed over one million camera phones manufactured by Sanyo and launched by the PictureMail infrastructure (Sha-Mail in English) developed and managed by LightSurf.

 While early phones had Internet connectivity, working web browsers, and email programs, the phone menu offered no way of including a photo in an email or uploading it to a website.
 Connecting cables or removable media that would enable the local transfer of pictures were also usually missing.
 Modern smartphones have almost unlimited connectivity and transfer options with photograph attachment features.